shelvasha/LyricalGenius/README.md

 - bs4
 - BeautifulSoup

 These can be install using pip install <package> .
-For more information, refer to [pip documentation](https://pip.pypa.io/en/stable/installing/).
+For more information, refer to [pip](https://pip.pypa.io/en/stable/installing/) package manager.

   ## Usage
   To use the applet, select a track in iTunes, and go to the scripts/applet menu and select LyricalGenius.